kmfd/scrape-post/README.md

 1. Go to GitHub and create a new repository.
 2. Set the repository to private if desired.
 3. Enable workflows to write to the repository so that the scraper can push the JSON response.
-   - **Note:** Configure your repository settings:
    - Navigate to **Settings -> Actions -> General -> Workflow permissions** and choose **Read and write permissions**.
    - Reference: Permission Denied to GitHub Actions Bot - [https://stackoverflow.com/questions/73687176/permission-denied-to-github-actionsbot-the-requested-url-returned-error-403](https://stackoverflow.com/questions/73687176/permission-denied-to-github-actionsbot-the-requested-url-returned-error-403)

 ### 2. Create the Python File
 Create a Python file (e.g., `test_api.py`) that contains the logic for your web scraper.
 This file should include the necessary libraries (we used Python's `requests`) to fetch and parse the data you want to scrape.